-Free Website Content - Security and RSS
+Free Website Content

 RSS is growing at a lightening speed.
-What

-population.
-Along with the good comes, the not so good.
+by the general population.
+Along with the good comes,

-And while some have mentioned the emergence of RSS spam,
+the not so good.
+And while some have mentioned the emergence

-where content publishers dynamically generate nonsensical
+of RSS spam, where content publishers dynamically generate

-concerns that could be in RSS' future.
+possible security concerns that could be in RSS' future.

-Security Implications Related to RSS.
+Security Implications Related to

 As RSS gains momentum security fears loom large.

-As publishers are quickly finding innovative uses for RSS
+As publishers are quickly finding innovative uses for

-expansion capabilities of the RSS specification, specifically
+achilles heel.
+The expansion capabilities of the RSS

-the "enclosure" field which has launched the podcasting
+field which has launched the podcasting phenomenon,

-of RSS feeds do not even use the enclosure tag.
+RSS feeds do not even use the enclosure tag.
 The enclosure

-tag is essentially used to link to file types, things like
+tag is essentially used to link to file types, things

-and executables and can be thought of in similar terms to
+presentations, and executables and can be thought of

-email attachments.
+in similar terms to email attachments.

 The fact that RSS can be used to distribute

-these file types has opened a myriad of doors to users of
+these file types has opened a myriad of doors to users

-concern.
+for concern.

-Most people do not feel that the risk is significant
+Most people do not feel that the risk

-because people "choose" the content that they
+is significant because people "choose" the

-viruses and spy applications via RSS less prevalent, their
+via RSS less prevalent, their is still the inherent

-is still the inherent risk of a infected file being distributed.
+risk of a infected file being distributed.

 The problem is one of both technology